MicrosoftDocs/powerbi-docs/powerbi-docs/developer/visuals/power-bi-custom-visuals.md

 Select **Add** to download the visual.
 If a free trial period is offered, it will start when you download the visual.

-After you *purchase* the licenses for the visual in AppSource with a credit card, you need to *assign* them to yourself or others in the [M365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).
+After you *purchase* the licenses for the visual in AppSource with a credit card, you need to *assign* them to yourself or others in the [Microsoft 365 admin center](/microsoft-365/admin/admin-overview/admin-center-overview).

 :::image type="content" source="media/power-bi-custom-visuals/assign-license.png" alt-text="Screenshot showing a link to the Admin center after purchasing a visual.":::

-For more information on how to assign licenses go to [XXX].
 To see how licenses are enforced, see [custom visual licenses](./custom-visual-licenses.md)

 ### Certified Power BI visuals